Diagnostic information

 The numbers below refer to the operations in the diagnostic table:

 2. This inspection is performed to check the condition of the drive belt.
-If the drive belt slipped, it could be damaged.
-Inspect the belt for cuts, breaks, damaged belt layers, or missing rib sections.
+If the drive belt has slipped, it may have been damaged.
+Inspect the belt for cuts, tears, damaged belt layers, or missing rib sections.

-4. Misalignment of the accessory drive pulleys may be caused by incorrect installation of the accessory drive pulley itself or the accessory drive component, or the pulley may have been bent during a previous repair.
-Check the alignment of the pulleys on the plane by applying a ruler to the grooves of two or three pulleys.
-If an offset pulley is found, verify that the mounting and dismounting procedures for that accessory drive pulley match.
+4. Misalignment of accessory drive pulleys may be caused by improper installation of the pulley or accessory drive component, or the pulley may have been bent during a previous repair.
+Check the alignment of the pulleys by placing a straight edge in the grooves of two or three pulleys.
+If a misaligned pulley is found, check the installation and removal procedures for that accessory drive pulley.

-5. Pulley Inspection (ov) accessory drive must include an inspection for kinks, dents, or other damage that would prevent the drive belt from properly fitting into the pulley grooves or from resting on a smooth surface when the back of the drive belt is used to drive the pulley.
+5. Inspection of the accessory drive pulley shall include inspection for kinks, dents or other damage that would prevent the drive belt from properly engaging the pulley grooves or that would prevent it from contacting a smooth surface when the back side of the drive belt is used to drive the pulley.

-6. Bent or cracked accessory drive component brackets can also cause the drive belt to slip.
+6. Ancillary drive component brackets that are bent or cracked can also cause the drive belt to slip.

-7. Inspection of fasteners will help eliminate the possibility of incorrectly installing a bolt, nut, gasket, or washer.
-Missing, loose, or inappropriate fasteners can cause the pulley to align with the bracket (ami) accessory drives when operating under load.
-Over-tightening the fasteners can cause the bracket to skew (ov) accessory component.
+7. Inspecting the fasteners will help eliminate the possibility of an improperly installed bolt, nut, gasket or washer.
+Missing, loose or improper fasteners can prevent the pulley from aligning with the accessory drive bracket when operating under load.
+Overtightening the fasteners can cause the accessory component bracket to become misaligned.

 |